NGS Quality Control

 cp -r ~/classdata/datasets ~/mydata/datasets

-Inside this folder you will find two data sets: prokaryote and mitochondrial.
-We will be using the prokaryote dataset to clean, assemble, annotate and analyse genomes over the next few days.
-The mitochondrial dataset will be for you to play with in the extension sessions.
+Inside this folder you will find three data sets: virus, prokaryote and mitochondrial.
+We will be using the virus dataset to clean, assemble, annotate and analyse genomes over the next few days.
+The prokaryote and mitochondrial datasets will be for you to play with in the extension sessions.

 If you are feeling confident, try creating one script that will carry out all the processes on all the files.
 Remember to keep your file names and output directories tidy!